Vincent Obsopoeus: Biography

-In 1531, he was wrongly suspected of writing The Pig War by Philip Melanchthon, with whom he had had a falling out.
+In 1531, Philip Melanchthon, with whom he had a falling out, wrongly suspected him of writing The Pig War.

 For a number of years, friends and rivals accused Obsopoeus of enjoying wine too much, and the accusation cost him several professional job opportunities.
 In 1536, in gleeful revenge, he wrote De Arte Bibendi, the world's first guide to drinking alcohol.
 In book two, Obsopoeus alludes to Lucian's dialogue Slander: A Warning to strike back at his enemies.

+An early mention of De Arte Bibendi outside of Germany appeared in Olaus Magnus' 1555 work Historia de Gentibus Septentrionalibus (A Description of the Northern Peoples), which was printed in Rome.
+The author is there referred to as "a certain German named Vincent Obsopoeus" (p.
+462).
 In 2020 and 2021, De Arte Bibendi was translated into English, German, Spanish, and Japanese.

 In 1539, he wrote Diodori Siculi Historiarum Libri Aliquot, qui extant.
 He died that same year.
 His book In Graecorum epigrammatum libros quattuor Annotationes longe doctissimae appeared posthumously in 1540.